davidmarkclements/0x/readme.md

 ## Basic Usage

-Prefix the usual command for starting a process with 0x:
+Use `0x` to run a script:

 ```sh
 0x my-app.js
 ```

-You can make the flamegraph automatically open in your browser with:
+Open the flamegraph automatically in the browser with:

 ```sh
 0x -o my-app.js
 ```

-Using a custom Node.js executable:
+Using a custom node executable:

 ```sh
 0x -- /path/to/node my-app.js